Query Letters That Worked

 Draft your query letter as if it’s catalogue copy.
 Of course the letter will sound clunky and artificial at first, but you’ll be able to smooth it out.

 If you’re not getting agent responses to your current query letter, try this approach.
-I think it will work.
+I’ve seen a lot of query letters that worked this way.